 Cumulative Impacts.
 Past, present, and anticipated projects that would contribute to impacts on federally listed species and designated critical habit include (1) the improvements to the parking areas at the ends of Leelanau County Roads 651 and 669; (2) implementation of the "Fire Management Plan"; (3) improvements to the Lake Michigan overlooks accessed from the Pierce Stocking Scenic Drive, and (4) activities presented in table 21.
-Most of these actions would benefit natural resources including federally listed species and their designated critical habitats.
-Some past projects at the National Lakeshore, however, such as the site restoration project near Big Glen Lake, have adversely affected federally listed species, i.e., Michigan monkey flower.
-These resulted in formal consultation with the U.S. Fish and Wildlife Service.
+These actions would benefit natural resources including federally listed species.
 During implementation, actions would be taken to avoid or minimize potential adverse impacts on such species.
 Any adverse impacts, such as trampling or sensory-based disruption, would be insignificant or discountable.

 The impacts of actions described above, together with the impacts of alternative A, may affect but would not be likely to adversely affect piping plover, piping plover critical habitat, Pitcher's thistle, and Michigan monkey flower.
 Alternative A would likely contribute a relatively small component to these cumulative impacts.
 Conclusion.
 Any adverse impacts of alternative A on the addressed federally listed species and designated critical habitat would be no more than insignificant or discountable over both the short and long terms.
 Implementation of alternative A may affect but would not likely adversely affect the addressed listed species and critical habitat.
 Other projects, combined with the impacts of alternative A, on federally listed species and designated critical habitat may affect but would not likely adversely affect piping plover, piping plover critical habitat, Pitcher's thistle, and Michigan monkey flower.
 There would be no impairment of federal threatened and endangered species from this alternative (see specific definition of impairment in the "Impairment of National Lakeshore Resources" section).